hashicorp/terraform-provider-azurerm/website/docs/d/storage_account.html.markdown

 * `access_tier` - The access tier for `BlobStorage` accounts.

-* `enable_blob_encryption` - Are Encryption Services are enabled for Blob storage?
-See [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/)
-    for more information.

-* `enable_file_encryption` - Are Encryption Services are enabled for File storage?
-See [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/)
-    for more information.

 * `enable_https_traffic_only` - Is traffic only allowed via HTTPS?
 See [here](https://docs.microsoft.com/en-us/azure/storage/storage-require-secure-transfer/)
     for more information.